ZiadHatab/ziadhatab.github.io/_posts/2022-12-27-trl-calibration.md

 \log(\lambda_2/\lambda_1) = 2\gamma^{\mathrm{unwrap}} l+ jn2\pi, \qquad \text{for any } n\in\\{0,\pm1,\pm2,\ldots\\}\label{eq:23}
 \end{equation}

-The extra phase-wrapping factor you see is the result of taking the logarithm of complex numbers, as is unique only in the principle brach $[-\pi,\pi]$.
+The extra phase-wrapping factor arises from taking the logarithm of complex numbers, which is unique only in the principal branch $[-\pi,\pi]$.
 You can read more about the complex logarithm on [Wikipedia](https://en.wikipedia.org/wiki/Complex_logarithm).
 For now, we just need to determine the wrap factor to accurately determine $\gamma$.
 We do this by using the approximation we used to distinguish the eigenvalues.
 So, the equation to determine $n$ is as follows
 \begin{equation}
 n = \mathrm{round}\left(
     \frac{\Im{\log(\lambda_2/\lambda_1) - 2\gamma^{\mathrm{est}}l}}{2\pi}